shahkashani/itegoarcanadei/README.md

 That's it.

-## Entering the cities
+## Setup

 To get things up and running, run the following commands in your Terminal:

 1. `git clone https://github.com/shahkashani/itegoarcanadei.git`
 2. `cd itegoarcanadei`
-3. `nvm i`
+3. `nvm i` (to switch to the correct version of node)
-4. `yarn`
+4. `yarn` (to download dependencies)

-Then, for each city, you should be able to do something like:
+## Entering the land

+To run all the cities at once:

+1. `cd itegoarcanadei`
+2. `yarn build-all` (this will take about a lifetime to complete)
+3. `yarn start` (this will output the URL for each city)

+## Entering individual cities

+If you want to run the cities individually:

+1. `cd cities/<cityname>` e.g. `cd cities/adelma`
+2. `yarn build`
+3. `PORT=4000 yarn start` (or whatever port number you prefer)
+4. Navigate to `http://localhost:4000` in your browser

+### Entering individual cities in development mode

+In development mode, every time you change a line of code, the city will recompile and automatically update to show your changes.

-1. `cd cities/euphemia`
+1. `cd cities/<cityname>` e.g. `cd cities/adelma`
 2. `yarn dev`
 3. Navigate to `http://localhost:3000` in your browser

 Some notes:

-1. Every time you change a line of code, the city will recompile and automatically update to show your changes
-2. By default each city runs on port 3000, so if you leave this as-is, you'll need to CTRL+C out of the city before running another one
+1. By default each city runs on port `3000`, so if you leave this as-is, you'll need to CTRL+C out of the city before running another one
-3. Some cities will have various things you can configure, like the passwords to enter them.
+2. Some cities will have various things you can configure, like the passwords to enter them.
 These variables live in the `.env.local` files in the cities where this is relevant.
 You can override them by editing this file, or by creating a similar file called `.env.production` with the same variables

-### Production mode

-To run the city in production mode (i.e. not have the city recompile on you every time you make a code change), in the city folder, simply run:

-1. `cd cities/adelma`
-2. `yarn build`
-3. `yarn start` (or something like `PORT=4000 yarn start` to run on a different port)
-4. Navigate to `http://localhost:3000` (or e.g. `http://localhost:4000`) in your browser